Rage997/VarModelCrypto/README.md

-# VarModelCrypto
+# A study on a crypto market subset using an Autoregressive Model (VAR)

-A study on a crypto market subset using an Autoregressive Model (VAR)
+This project has been done as final project for "Graphical Models" Spring(2021).
+The (personal) goal of the project was mostly to play around with VAR models rather than infering on the crypto market.
+Still, what I wanted to observe was a causal dependecy between Uniswap (UNI) and Ethereum (ETH) and Pancakeswap (CAKE) and Binance smart chain (BNB) respectively.
+Unfortunately I'm not satisfied with my results and, as pointed out in the conclusion of my report, I blame the timeframe and the limited amount of coins I fitted the VAR model on.
+A future work may be to fit again a VAR model with a larger selection of coins and a more appropiate timeframe.
+However, due to the compuational complexity of fitting a VAR, I'm not interested into it at the moment.